davidkpiano/react-redux-form/docs/guides/faqs.md

 This list will be updated frequently!

-### How do you combine the reducer created by react-redux-form and `combineForms` with other reducers?
+### How do I combine the reducer created by react-redux-form and `combineForms` with other reducers?

 Use it along side the other reducers and call [combineForms](https://davidkpiano.github.io/react-redux-form/docs/api/combineForms.html) with the second argument set to the reducer key of your choice, `deep` in the following example):